- Coca-Cola Racing by Erebus

 Erebus announced themselves as a force to be reckoned with their maiden Bathurst 1000 win courtesy of Reynolds and Luke Youlden in 2017 – and the duo almost backed it up 12 months later.

-Team owner Betty Klimenko’s involvement in Australian racing started in 2011, before entering Supercars in ’13 following the purchase of Stone Brothers Racing.
+Betty Klimenko’s involvement in Australian racing started in 1998, before entering Supercars in 2013 following the purchase of Stone Brothers Racing.

-It won a pair of races with the Mercedes package it developed between 2013-15, but opted to start fresh two years ago.
+Erebus won a pair of races with the Mercedes package it developed between 2013 and 2015, but then opted to start over.

 The recruitment of Reynolds was accompanied by a move to Melbourne from the Gold Coast, a shift to Holden Commodores – initially purchased from Walkinshaw Racing – and a refreshed list of personnel.

-With the first Erebus-built Commodore, Reynolds took out the Great Race with Youlden and finished seventh in the 2017 championship.
+With the first Erebus-built Commodore, Reynolds took out the Great Race and finished seventh in the 2017 championship.